jundalisay/superb/content/en/maharlika/laws/epira-irr/rule-24.md

 The Generation Facilities and/or energy resource development facilities, such as but not limited to the following, are required to provide the financial benefits under Energy Regulations No. 1-94 (E.R.
 1-94) of the DOE:
-(a) Spin-off Facilities of NPC or their transferees, including Generation Facilities owned by NPC transferred to PSALM and subsequently privatized pursuant to the Act;
+(a) Spin-off Facilities of NAPOCOR or their transferees, including Generation Facilities owned by NAPOCOR transferred to PSALM and subsequently privatized pursuant to the Act;
 (b) Agus and Pulangui Complexes;
-(c) Facilities owned and operated by NPC-SPUG;
+(c) Facilities owned and operated by NAPOCOR-SPUG;
-(d) Facilities under BOT arrangement and other variants with NPC (NPC IPPs), NPC-SPUG, NIA, PNOC-EDC and other government agencies;
+(d) Facilities under BOT arrangement and other variants with NAPOCOR (NAPOCOR IPPs), NAPOCOR-SPUG, NIA, PNOC-EDC and other government agencies;
 (e) Facilities under BOT arrangement and other variant with Distribution Utilities (IPPs of Distribution Utilities);
 (f) Facilities owned or operated by a Distribution Utility;